 Brocade Barcer Unearthed In the Western Regions of the Han Dynasty — Xinjiang Museum (Photo by Dongmaiying)

 The House of Geng had several accomplished and remarkable marshals, and they pledged their loyalty to the Han Empire for the next two hundred years.

 At the end of the Han dynasty, Geng’s clan tried their best to fight against a powerful warlord who abducted Liu Xie, the last emperor of the Han Dynasty.

 But they failed; most of their members were either sacrificed on the battlefield or sentenced to death.

-The loyal and contributive Geng Clan perished together with the dynasty that they pledged to protect, after giving up all of those honorable titles and countless money that the warlord provided them.
+The loyal and contributive Geng Clan perished with the dynasty they pledged to protect after giving up all of those honorable titles and big money that the warlord provided them.